Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Related Work

-\paragraph{Reinforcement Learning.} Conventional RL explores only during training, e.g. via $\epsilon$-greedy noise, and exploits the optimal deterministic policy when deployed.
+\paragraph{Reinforcement Learning.} Conventional RL explores only during training.
 Exceptions include works that explicitly optimize maximum entropy objectives \citep{haarnoja2018soft} to learn stochastic policies, primarily to accelerate \textit{training} convergence in settings where evaluation remains in-distribution, such as robotic control.
-Bayes-Adaptive RL \citep{bellman1959adaptive,duff2002optimal,guez2012efficient,ghavamzadeh2015bayesian,lidayan2024bamdp,zhang2024self,liu2023reason} has been studied to pursue the optimal exploration-exploitation trade-off in uncertain environments to improve generalizability.
+Bayes-Adaptive RL \citep{bellman1959adaptive,duff2002optimal,guez2012efficient,ghavamzadeh2015bayesian,lidayan2025bamdp,liu2023reason} has been studied to pursue the optimal exploration-exploitation trade-off in uncertain environments.
 When the true MDP identity is latent and must be inferred from interaction (states, actions, rewards), Bayesian RL connects naturally to Partially Observable MDPs \citep{duff2001monte,ghosh2021generalization}.
-Exact solutions of the Bayesian RL objective are often intractable, prompting the development of approximate methods \citep{guez2012efficient,arumugamreducing,chen2024bayes}.
-In our work, we adopt policy gradient that operates over candidate answers, which differs from \cite{ghosh2022offline} that leverage value ensembles in offline RL and \cite{qiu2025bayesian} that applies SFT on an oracle Bayesian model's outputs.
+Exact solutions of the Bayesian RL objective are often intractable, promoting the development of approximate methods \citep{guez2012efficient,arumugam2022planning,chen2024bayes,arumugam2024satisficing}.
+In our work, we adopt a policy gradient that operates over candidate answers, which differs from \cite{ghosh2022offline} that leverages value ensembles in offline RL and \cite{qiu2025bayesian} that applies SFT on an oracle Bayesian model's outputs.